 Shari is a native Chicagoan.
 She graduated from the University of Illinois with a Bachelor’s Degree in Social Work.
 She received her law degree, with Honors, from DePaul University College of Law in 1986.
 Shari was admitted to the Illinois Bar in 1986, and is also admitted to practice before the U.S. Court of Appeals for the Seventh Circuit, the U.S. District Courts for the Northern and Central Districts of Illinois, and the U.S. District Court for the Northern District of Indiana.
-During her career, Shari has been active in various professional and service organizations, including the Maritime Law Association of the United States, the National Marine Lenders Association, the Recreational Boating and Marine Lending Network of Attorneys, the Illinois Bankers Association, the National Association of Women Business Owners, the Annual Judge John R. Brown Admiralty Moot Court Competition, and the Propeller Club of the United States, Port of Chicago (Secretary, 2003-2006).
+During her career, Shari has been active in various professional and service organizations, including the Maritime Law Association of the United States (Protor), Women’s International Shipping & Trading Association (Great Lakes Chapter), the National Marine Lenders Association, the Recreational Boating and Marine Lending Network of Attorneys, the Illinois Bankers Association, the National Association of Women Business Owners, the Annual Judge John R. Brown Admiralty Moot Court Competition, and the Propeller Club of the United States, Port of Chicago (Secretary, 2003-2006).

-Practice Areas: Practice Areas: Shari is a civil litigation attorney.
+Practice Areas: Shari is a civil litigation attorney.
 She practices extensively in the areas of admiralty and maritime law, transportation law, and commercial law.
-Shari’s maritime and transportation law practice includes diverse areas such as the defense of Jones Act, LHWCA, and personal injury; the acquisition and sale of marine assets; ship mortgages and vessel repossession and foreclosure; marine contracts; shipyard disputes; vessel registration and documentation; arrest and attachment of vessels and cargo; cargo loss and damage; tug and tow; limitation of liability actions; maritime liens; and marina operator’s liability.
-She represents barge lines, cruise lines, marine terminal operators, vessel tour operators, boating clubs; charterers, freight forwarders, NVOCCs, common carriers, banks, and non-bank lenders, companies and individuals acquiring and selling marine assets.
-Shari’s practice in commercial law includes the resolution of business and commercial disputes, contracts, toxic torts, and the defense of personal injury, products liability and property matters.
+Shari’s maritime and transportation law practice includes diverse areas such as the defense of Jones Act, LHWCA, and personal injury; the acquisition and sale of marine assets; ship mortgages; vessel repossession and foreclosure; marine contracts; shipyard disputes; vessel registration and documentation; arrest and attachment of vessels and cargo; cargo loss and damage; limitation of liability actions; maritime liens; and marina operator’s liability.
+She represents barge lines, cruise lines, marine terminal operators, vessel tour operators, boating clubs; charterers, freight forwarders, NVOCCs, common carriers, banks, and companies and individuals acquiring and selling marine assets.
+Shari’s practice in commercial law includes the resolution of complex business and commercial disputes, contracts, toxic torts, and the defense of personal injury, products liability and property matters.

 Schade v.
 Clausius, 2016 IL App.
 (1st) 143162, 48 N.E.3d 707 (1st Dist.
 2016), cert denied, 50 N.E.3d 1143 (2016).
 Summary judgment in favor of boat owners affirmed on appeal, holding that the danger posed by the wet condition of a swim platform of a recreational pleasure boat was an open and obvious condition for which no warning was required.